Bowen Road Bridge repair project

 - $6.66 million

-Repairs on the Bowen Road Bridge were completed in December 2019, enabling the removal of a temporary 13-tonne load limit on the bridge and reinstating access for transport operators.
+Major repairs of the Bowen Road Bridge were completed in December 2019, enabling the removal of a temporary 13-tonne load limit on the bridge and reinstating access for transport operators.
 Temporary sheet piling in the Ross River was also removed in December 2019.

 Since the bridge’s construction in 1952, some of the foundations of the bridge had deteriorated.
 While the bridge was still structurally sound, if left untreated, this would eventually impact the operation of the bridge and access to vehicles would be restricted.